careerbuilder/DataScienceAPIDocumentation/SemanticSearchV2.md

 # Document Response

 The document response includes the following parts.
 First is the `parsed_input` node which contains information on all extracted keywords and phrases.
 Next is the `semantic_keywords` node, which gives the name, type and relationships of all extracted phrases.
-Also, the response may also include additional objects such as `job_titles`, `location`, `geographies`.
+The response may also include additional objects such as `job_titles`, `location`, `geographies`.
 These objects are derived from parsing the job or resume document, and may not appear when the supplied document lacks corresponding information.

 - data
 	- parsed_input